Mohamed Sohel Rana (footballer, born 1996)

-Mohamed Sohel Rana (Bengali: মোহাম্মদ সোহেল রানা; born 1 June 1996), also known as Shohel Rana, is a Bangladeshi professional footballer who plays for Bangladesh Premier League club Abahani Limited Dhaka and the Bangladesh national team.
+Mohamed Sohel Rana (Bengali: মোহাম্মদ সোহেল রানা; born 1 June 1996), also known as Shohel Rana, is a Bangladeshi professional footballer who plays for Bangladesh Premier League club Bashundhara Kings and the Bangladesh national team.
 As a versatile midfielder, he can operate either as a defensive midfielder, central midfielder, attacking midfielder or wide midfielder.

 Club career

 Early years

 When Sohel was third-grader in 2005, his father provided him Tk 350 to buy a pair of football boots, even though his family was going through a financial crisis at the time.
 Nonetheless, the investment did not go to vain as, Sohel went onto play the Danone Nations Cup (U-13) tournament and the Bangabandhu Gold Cup primary school football tournament.
 In 2014, Sohel guided his school, Bibir Bazar High School from Comilla, as they won the National School Football Championship.

 However, poverty drove him to a job in the Bangladesh Army.
 He finished as the highest scorer in the inter-service football competition as, Bangladesh Army became champions by beating a star studded Bangladesh Navy team, which included national team duo Mamunul Islam and Raihan Hasan.
 After the tournament ended, Rahmatganj MFS coach Golam Jilani, who had seen Sohel play before finally made a decision to sign him for the upcoming 2018–19 Bangladesh Premier League season.
 This gave Sohel a chance to play in the country's top-tier without having to play the lower division leagues, making up for his late entry into professional football.